MikalMirkas/d2-writeups/_posts/2023-03-10-root-of-nightmares.md

 ##### **Dark Harvest**
 Not used.
 Being extremely close to {{ site.data.destiny.raids.ron.bosses[1].name }} after {{ site.data.destiny.raids.ron.bosses[1].special_attacks[3].name }} can break his AI due to this attack not being present in his moveset.

-## Weekly Challenge: Cosmic Equilibrium
+## Weekly Challenge: All Hands
-Challenge currently unavailable.
+Challenge details unknown until April 18th, 2023.

 ## Triumph Challenge: Synchronicity
 If a node chain is finished, an accompanying node chain must be completed within 5 seconds of each other.